Tomato Coconut Chutney Recipe

 Pro Tips By Neha

-If using frozen coconut, thaw it well before making the chutney.
+If using frozen coconut, thaw it to room temperature before making the chutney; otherwise, it may curdle.

 Storage Suggestions

 You can store this chutney in an airtight container in the refrigerator for 3-4 days.
-Try to bring it out a few hours before serving so that it comes to room temperature.
+Try to bring it out a few hours before serving so it reaches room temperature.
 Otherwise, you can serve it cold, too.
 You can also heat the chutney in a microwave for 20-30 seconds to bring it to room temperature.

 You can also freeze it in freezer-safe containers for up to a month.
 Thaw, heat, and serve.